ziap/ziap.github.io/content/blog/bpe-1/index.md

 ```

 Or directly into a stream such as `stdout`.
 But there are two main problems:
-It's a recursive function and the memory access pattern is horrible.
+it's a recursive function, and the memory access pattern is horrible.
 Let's use
 the example from above.

 ```